-Note 4: Effective January 31, 2019 the Caelum Founders Agreement and MSA with Fortress were terminated in conjunction with the execution of the DOSPA between Caelum and Alexion Therapeutics, Inc. (See Note 4).
+Note 4: Effective January 31, 2019 the Caelum Founders Agreement and MSA with Fortress were terminated in conjunction with the execution of a Development Option and Share Purchase Agreement ("DOSPA") between Caelum and Alexion Therapeutics, Inc. (See Note 4).

 Note 5: Represents the Trigger Date, the date that the Fortress partner company first acquires, whether by license or otherwise, ownership rights in a product.